Frequently Asked Questions

 What’s a “rape kit”?

-Why would I need a Forensic Medical Exam?
+Why would someone need a medical forensic exam?

-The forensic medical exam includes standard health assessment PLUS documentation of injuries and collection of evidence for a criminal investigation.
+The forensic medical exam includes a health assessment PLUS documentation of injuries and collection of evidence for a criminal investigation.
 The evidence must be collected and packaged in compliance with protocols established with law enforcement.
-The Sexual Assault Nurse Examiner who performed the exam and collected evidence must be available to the prosecutor as the case is prosecuted.
+The Sexual Assault Nurse Examiner who performs the exam and collects evidence must be available to the prosecutor as the case is prosecuted.

 What is a forensic interview?

-A forensic interview is a structured conversation with a child intended to elicit detailed information about a possible event(s) that a child may have experienced or witnessed.
+A forensic interview is a semi-structured conversation with a child intended to elicit detailed information about a possible event(s) that a child may have experienced or witnessed.
+Interviews are conducted by trained Forensic Interviewers who have completed at least 40 hours of specialized training and participate in monthly peer review meetings to continually develop their skills.

-1. To obtain information from a child that may be helpful in a criminal investigation;
+- Obtain information from a child that may be helpful in a criminal investigation

-3. To obtain information for DFCS and/or Law Enforcement that will either corroborate or refute allegations or suspicions of abuse and neglect;
+- Obtain information for DFCS and/or Law Enforcement that will either corroborate or refute allegations or suspicions of abuse and neglect

-4. To assess the need for medical treatment and psychological care.
+- Assess the need for medical treatment and psychological care

 Who can request a forensic interview?